me-box/databox/README.md

 		For now the arbier IP must be in you hosts file

-    edit /private/etc/hosts and add 172.17.0.2 databox-arbiter
+    edit /etc/hosts and add 127.0.0.1 databox-arbiter
+    edit /etc/hosts and add 127.0.0.1 databox.registry

 ###Windows
 		Install docker https://docs.docker.com/docker-for-windows/ (The old Docker Toolbox is not supported) Install nodejs https://nodejs.org/en/download/

-		For now the arbier IP must be in you hosts file
+		For now the arbiter IP must be in you hosts file

-	  edit :\Windows\System32\Drivers\etc\hosts and add 172.17.0.2 databox-arbiter
+	  edit :\Windows\System32\Drivers\etc\hosts and add 127.0.0.1 databox-arbiter
+	  edit :\Windows\System32\Drivers\etc\hosts and add 127.0.0.1 databox.registry

 ###All